Project

 end

-Updated by ninkendo (Ken Simon) over 12 years ago
+Updated by ninkendo (Ken Simon) about 13 years ago

 Indeed you're right, the references certainly take longer to get collected but don't increase considerably over time.
 It certainly caused some issues with our production code, but we need to accept a high degree of memory usage with the problem we're solving.
 This ticket can be closed, thank you for your time.